project-oak/oak/docs/sdk.md

 The [`oak_log`](https://project-oak.github.io/oak/sdk/oak_log/index.html) crate
 is a logging implementation for the Rust
-[log facade](https://crates.io/crates/log), which uses an Oak logging channel for the underlying logging mechanism.
+[log facade](https://crates.io/crates/log), which uses an channel to a freshly-created logging pseudo-Node as the underlying logging mechanism.

 ## `oak_derive` Crate